Last reviewed: 2026-04-12

 Is it the same everywhere on Earth?

 The standing waves circle the whole planet, so in principle yes.
 In practice, measured intensity varies by location because of local electromagnetic noise, station sensitivity, and proximity to lightning centers.
-That's exactly why we run three stations — cross-validation separates the global signal from local artifacts.
+That's exactly why we run six stations — cross-validation separates the global signal from local artifacts.

 Can 7.83 Hz music replicate it?